Version 1.1 August 18, 2023

 Some people (I doubt it’s many the way Lunar settlement research has been funded) are working on how we can safely and efficiently gather the Lunar regolith from the surface and process it into useful items.
 Everything I’ve read focuses on robots doing the job as the surface is too dangerous for humans to spend a lot of time mining on it.
 I’ve decided to list all the challenges of Lunar surface mining that I can find.
 Not to see how our current technology stacks up (rather poorly I bet) but to maybe come at the problem from a different angle.

 Lunar dust is a major challenge that we are still struggling to adequately deal with.
 Most people think of the vacuum, radiation, or meteoroid threats as being the most dangerous.
-And they are.
+And they are a threat.
 But if we can’t get a handle on the Lunar dust we may never have permanent Lunar settlements.

 So, what’s the big deal about some dust?
 The Lunar dust is different from Earth dust.
 The particles are as fine as flour and as sharp as glass shards, which is basically what they are (along with jagged rock debris).
 The dust particles were created by micro-meteoroid impacts over millions of years.
 Each time an impactor hit the Lunar surface it shattered the material.
 Since Luna has never had flowing water or wind on its surface, the edges of the particles have never been worn down.
 They are just as sharp as the day they were created.
 An Earth analog would be fine-grained slag or volcanic ash (1, pg 34).